-In my experience Carpal Tunnel Syndrome is often misdiagnosed.
-Not all wrist pain and finger numbness is caused by compression of the carpal tunnel some similar symptoms can be the result of muscle spasms in the forearm or nerve compression in the neck.
+In my experience, Carpal Tunnel Syndrome is often misdiagnosed.
+Not all wrist pain and finger numbness are caused by compression of the carpal tunnel some similar symptoms can be the result of muscle spasms in the forearm or nerve compression in the neck.

 If you are suffering from pain and numbness in your hands and want to work out if it is due to Carpal Tunnel Syndrome try pressing your hands together as if you are praying.
 If this makes your symptoms worse then you may well be suffering from inflammation of the carpal tunnel.

-At the YinOva Center we treat a lot of CTS.
-Mostly we see women who are using a keyboard all day and aresuffering from inflammation due to repetitive movements but we also treat CTS in women who are pregnant and for whom water retention is causing the carpal tunnel to be constricted.
-Other underlying causes of CTS include diabetes, arthritis, hypothyroidism and obesity.
+At the Yinova Center, we treat a lot of CTS.
+Mostly we see patients who are using a keyboard all day and are suffering from inflammation due to repetitive movements but we also treat CTS in people who are pregnant and for whom water retention is causing the carpal tunnel to be constricted.
+Other underlying causes of CTS include diabetes, arthritis, hypothyroidism, and obesity.

 Whatever the cause, acupuncture is a gentle and effective way of getting relief.
-In fact this study from the Clinical Journal of Pain showed that acupuncture was as effective as corticosteroids in relieving the symptoms of Carpel Tunnel Syndrome.
+In fact, this study from the Clinical Journal of Pain showed that acupuncture was as effective as corticosteroids in relieving the symptoms of Carpal Tunnel Syndrome.

 - Come on in and see us for 3 – 6 acupuncture treatments to help reduce pain and inflammation.

 - Make sure you’re getting enough B vitamins.
 A study showed that people with lower levels of vitamin B6 showed more symptoms of carpal tunnel syndrome.
 I always think it’s best to get your vitamins from natural sources if you can.
-Good sources of B6 include poultry, salmon, sweet potatoes, bananas, avocados, chick peas and whole grains.
-Another study looked a B12 deficiency and CTS and concluded that increasing your intake of B12 can be helpful.
-You can increase your B12 by eating more fish, beef, lamb, cheese and eggs.
+Good sources of B6 include poultry, salmon, sweet potatoes, bananas, avocados, chickpeas, and whole-grains.
+Another study looked at B12 deficiency and CTS and concluded that increasing your intake of B12 can be helpful.
+You can increase your B12 by eating more fish, beef, lamb, cheese, and eggs.
 Vegans are often deficient in this vitamin and I usually encourage them to supplement.

-- Massage and Yoga can both help top relieve the local spasms and thus help with pain.
+- Massage and Yoga can both help to relieve the local spasms and thus help with the pain.